futekov/measure-element/README.md

 The options I found for a standard reference to be used for the `unit` attribute basically look like that:
 - The major international standards that list measurement units and propose abbreviations for them are [ISO/IEC 80000](https://www.iso.org/standard/30669.html) - behind a paywall and focused on Metric units
 - [IEEE Std 260.1](https://ieeexplore.ieee.org/document/1337729) that defines "Standard Letter Symbols for Units of Measurement (SI Customary Inch-Pound Units, and Certain Other Units)" but is behind a paywall
-- The [UCUM's case-sensitive units](https://ucum.org/ucum.html) which include all units listed in ISO 1000, ISO 2955-1983, ANSI X3.50-1986, HL7 and ENV 12435, and is designed primarily for machine-to-machine communitaction, many unit codes are not very user-friendly
+- The [UCUM's case-sensitive units](https://ucum.org/ucum.html) which include all units listed in ISO 1000, ISO 2955-1983, ANSI X3.50-1986, HL7 and ENV 12435, and is designed primarily for machine-to-machine communication, many unit codes are not very user-friendly
 - [Wikipedia's own "unit-codes"](https://en.wikipedia.org/wiki/Template:Convert/list_of_units) that are designed to be unambiguous and easy-to-use for conversion purposes, they include the most popular units and are made to be easy for human use.
 Licensed by [Creative Commons Attributions ShareAlike 3.0](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License), which is [compatible](https://wiki.creativecommons.org/wiki/Wiki/cc_license_compatibility) with the "Creative Commons Attribution 4.0 International" license of [WHATWG's HTML repository](https://github.com/whatwg/html/blob/master/LICENSE).

 </details>